cmd-stream/cmd-stream-go/README.md

 # Network Protocols Support
-cmd-stream-go is built on top of the standard Golang net package, and supports connection-oriented protocols like TCP or TLS.
+cmd-stream-go is built on top of the standard Golang net package, and supports connection-oriented protocols like TCP or TLS (if you need to authenticate clients as well, you can use mutual TLS).

 # Client
 The client is asynchronous and can be used from different gorountines